Daniel J. Frey

 If it's not their vices, what else can prevent apparently good people from standing for justice and bringing the criminal to trial?

-Is the can of worms, the Pandora's Box of corruption so great that every last official is awash in a quagmire of their own muck?
+Is the can of worms, the Pandora's Box of corruption, so great that every last official is awash in a quagmire of their own muck?

-To grovel and fetch for the carnal pleasure of hate?
+Yet here we find our nation, the U.S.A's Gold Standard is now to grovel and fetch for the carnal pleasure of hate?

-I feel the rage of neglect.
+I understand the neglect of spirit.

 I hear the cry of pain of another woman's child.